 For short range scanning: CCD scanners are a good choice if price is an issue and occasionally scanning barcodes.

 For long range scanning: Laser scanners are geenrally the best choice, with some rugged scanners able to scan up to 100 meters long.

 Laser vs Linear Imager: For the vast majority of applications it won’t make a difference choosing between a Linear Imager or a Laser, unless you need to scan really small barcodes or barcodes on screen (use Linear Imager), or you have to scan in sunlight (use Laser).

 Portable Data Terminals

 Sometimes you must bring the computer to the barcode, particularly to handle jobs such as warehouse inventory control or freezer applications.
 A portable data terminal, a fully programmable hand-held computer, is necessary in such instances.
 When a scanner device is integrated into the unit, you have created a powerful data collection device.
 The most common implementation is an integrated 1D laser scanner, but 2D imager scanners are now being more popular.

 About Karls Tech GmbH

-Karls Tech GmbH was founded in 2014 in Karlsruhe, Germany.
-Since then it has dedicated itself to the sales and service of mobile data acquisition products, mainly in German-speaking countries around.
-The company offers hands-free smart solution that are based on wearable/portable barcode scanners such as industrial standardized ring-type, glove-type mini scanners, handheld computers and mini printers, etc. The application of products involves any mobile data acquisition techniques which can be used in the fields of warehouse, logistics, retails, manufactures and field service, etc. The company offers customers maintenance, repair service and technical consulting.
-For seven years running, Karls Tech has collected a variety of VIP partners and collaborators from industrial company, governments and scientific institutions.
+Karls Tech GmbH was founded in 2014 in Karlsruhe, south of Germany.
+It has dedicated itself to the sales and service of mobile data acquisition products and solutions.
+The company offers hands-free smart solution that are based on wearable/portable barcode scanners such as industrial standardized ring-type, glove-type scanners, handheld computers and mini printers, as well as accessories for holding, charging or interactive displaying, etc. The technology involves mobile data acquisition and communication.
+The application cover a variety of industrial fields: warehouse, logistics, retails, gestronomy, manufactures and field service, etc.